 Autonomous features as a vehicle standard can now be found more than ever.
 New vehicles will often include features such as adaptive cruise control, automatic emergency braking, parking assistance and collision warning system.
 Recent figures published by The Society of Motor Manufacturers and Traders detail this new standard.
 Over 1.8m new cars sold in the UK were fitted with a collision warning system with nearly 7 in 10 new cars being available with driver assistance systems.

 The table below details the lastest semi-autonomous features fitted to new cars sold in the UK.

 Five Levels of Automation

 Experts at the Society of Automotive Engineers have created five levels to define autonomous driving functions.
-Each level describes the extent to which a car takes over tasks and responsibilities from its driver and how the car and driver interact.
+Each level describes the extent to which a car takes over the tasks and responsibilities of its driver and how the car and driver interact.